| top |

 The triolian sounds a bit like a banjo,

-normal picking.
+and for normal picking.

 For lots of information about these instruments